rovin-ms/aks-secure-baseline/06-gitops.md

 * Flux's [Helm controller](https://github.com/fluxcd/helm-controller) to [manage helm releases](https://toolkit.fluxcd.io/guides/helmreleases/)
 * Flux's [monitoring](https://toolkit.fluxcd.io/guides/monitoring/) features.

-This reference implementation isn't going to dive into the nuances of GitOps manifest organization.
-A lot of that depends on your namespacing, multi-tenant needs, multi-stage (dev, pre-prod, prod) deployment needs, etc. The key takeaway here is to ensure that you're managing your Kubernetes resources in a declarative manner with a reconcile loop, to achieve desired state configuration within your cluster.
-Ensuring your cluster internally is managed by a single, appropriately-privileged, observable pipelines will aide in compliance.
+This reference implementation isn't going to dive into the nuances of git manifest organization.
+A lot of that depends on your namespacing, multi-tenant needs, multi-stage (dev, pre-prod, prod) deployment needs, multi-cluster needs, etc. The key takeaway here is to ensure that you're managing your Kubernetes resources in a declarative manner with a reconcile loop, to achieve desired state configuration within your cluster.
+Ensuring your cluster internally is managed by a single, appropriately-privileged, observable pipeline will aide in compliance.
 You'll have a git trail that aligns with a log trail from your GitOps toolkit.

 ## Public dependencies